angular/angular/modules/@angular/benchpress/README.md

 Benchpress is a framework for e2e performance tests.
 See [here for an example project](https://github.com/angular/benchpress-tree).

+The sources for this package are in the main [Angular2](https://github.com/angular/angular) repo.
+Please file issues and pull requests against that repo.

+License: Apache MIT 2.0

 # Why?

 There are so called "micro benchmarks" that essentially use a stop watch in the browser to measure time